f4z3r/f4z3r.github.io/content/beyond-the-pod-webassembly-and-wasmcloud-next-platform-evolution.md

 First and foremost, containers are not composable.
 In part due to their flexibility, they do not offer standard ways of expressing how the world should interact with them at runtime, or what they rely on to perform their functionality.
-This means that containers are typically deployed as REST based microservices, where containers communicate with one another over a network using APIs agreed upon outside of the container standards.
+This means that containers are typically deployed as REST-based microservices, where containers communicate with one another over a network using APIs agreed upon outside of the container standards.
 This lack of standardization makes building reusable components more challenging than it has to be.
 Moreover, each container essentially needs a server, authentication, authorization, and more to run.
 This results in quite some waste in the compute density of the platform, with lots of compute wasted on boilerplate.